4d/docs/website/translated_docs/es/FormObjects/webArea_overview.md

 In Windows, it is not recommended to access, via a web area, the Web server of the 4D application containing the area because this configuration could lead to a conflict that freezes the application.
 Of course, a remote 4D can access the Web server of 4D Server, but not its own web server.

-### Insertion of protocol (macOS)
+### Inserción del protocolo (macOS)
 The URLs handled by programming in web areas in macOS must begin with the protocol.
-For example, you need to pass the string "http://www.mysite.com" and not just "www.mysite.com".
+Por ejemplo, debe pasar la cadena "http://www.mysite.com" y no sólo "www.mysite.com".

 ## Acceso al inspector web